jeremenichelli/personal-site/posts/2015-11-28-data-binding-template-tag.md

 ## Are you sure you need that framework?

-I remember having a strong opinion about <a href="/2014/05/stop-the-jquery-abuse/" target="_blank">not using jQuery</a>, not because I was against the library itself but because most of the developers that included it in their projects only used a small part of it like the selector engine or the class manipulation API.
+I remember having a strong opinion about [not using jQuery](/2014/05/stop-the-jquery-abuse/), not because I was against the library itself but because most of the developers that included it in their projects only used a small part of it like the selector engine or the class manipulation API.

 Lots of bytes to load and not the best performance can cause an undesired negative effect over the user experience when you can solve most of the stuff you do with native APIs.